Bayonne Bridge: 1970s to 1990s

 The toll plaza stopped collecting tolls from New Jersey-bound drivers in 1970, with three of the toll booths being demolished.
 From this point on, tolls would only be collected from vehicles entering Staten Island and leaving Bayonne.
 To save energy during the 1973 oil crisis, the decorative lighting across the arch span was shut off temporarily that year.
 The bridge became a National Historic Civil Engineering Landmark in 1985.

 On October 2, 1990, heavy truck traffic was temporarily banned after a crane being towed by a tugboat struck the center span.
 The bridge reopened two days later, with traffic reduced to one lane to allow the bridge to undergo emergency repairs.
-On October 12, 1991, the bridge was closed for inspection and repair after a container ships loading boom damaged five of the arches' stringer beams.
+On October 12, 1991, the bridge was closed for inspection and repair after a container ship's loading boom damaged five of the arches' stringer beams.

 In 1995, a CCTV security system with 24/7 cameras were installed along the walkway to monitor and prevent self harm.
-Additionally. new lighting was installed on the plazas and approaches, and improvements were made to the Morningstar Road off-ramp under a separate contract.
+Additionally, new lighting was installed on the plazas and approaches, and improvements were made to the Morningstar Road off-ramp under a separate contract.
 The bridge began accepting E-ZPass in June 1997, making it the first PANYNJ bridge to start accepting the system.
 In 1999, the bridge was extensively rehabilitated.
 The roadway pavement was removed, the concrete deck, expansion joints and scuppers of both approaches were replaced, the concrete deck, joints and scuppers of the central span were repaired and a latex modified concrete pavement was laid on the roadway.
 The superstructure steel members and concrete piers of the entire bridge were also repaired.
 Later that same year, permanent maintenance and construction platforms were built beneath the roadway and the approaches to allow for easier inspection.